 These Portobello Mushroom Steaks, marinated in vegetable broth, wine, and other savory ingredients, are a great way to please a crowd.
 You can also serve stuffed vegetables!
 This Stuffed Zucchini With Middle Eastern and Sicilian Flavors are packed with spiced rice, caramelized onions, and balsamic vinegar-soaked dried fruit.
 Another great option is this Kale and Chickpea Stuffed Spaghetti Squash — just add cranberry sauce on the side!

 If you’re ready for more ideas, then we’ve got plenty.
 Get ready for these 15 veggie-centric Thanksgiving mains from the Food Monster App!

 1. Stuffed Sage Carnival Squash

-This Stuffed Sage Carnival Squash is an easy and impressive festive squash stuffed with all kinds of delicious seasonal flavors.
+This Stuffed Sage Carnival Squash by Kathleen Henry is an easy and impressive festive squash stuffed with all kinds of delicious seasonal flavors.
 Roasted Carnival squash is hollowed out and then stuffed with sautéed apples, kale, pumpkin, and vegan sausage.
 It’s the perfect star or companion of any fall dinner.

 2. Cauliflower Pot Roast

 Roasted cauliflower is one of the most delicious foods on the planet, and the presentation in this Cauliflower Pot Roast by Cruelty Free Family makes it fancy enough to serve at any occasion.
 The accompanying gravy is packed with lentils, cashews, and nutritional yeast — and plenty of flavor.
 Smother your roasted veggies and potatoes in this gravy, and you’ve got yourself a complete meal!